GuidoSalza/guidosalza.github.io/_pages/publications.md

 Cavallaro M., Policastro D., Salza G., Zanetti A. (2018) ’The Italy that wasn’t there: the new social composition of the vote’ (ITA) in Cavallaro, M. et al. Una nuova Italia: Dalla comunicazione ai risultati, un’analisi delle elezioni del 4 marzo.
 LIT EDIZIONI, 2018.

 Cavallaro M., Policastro D., Salza G., Zanetti A. (2018) ’Themes and values of the March 4 election in Italy’ (ITA) in Cavallaro M. et al. Una nuova Italia: Dalla comunicazione ai risultati, un’analisi delle elezioni del 4 marzo.
 LIT EDIZIONI, 2018.

+### Other works:

+Contini, D., Ricciardi, R., Romito, M., Salza, G., & Zotti, R. (2020).
+Improving university dropout and student careers.
+What room for institutional action?.
+WORKING PAPER SERIES, 4.

+Contini D., G. Salza, A. Scagni (2017) Dropout and Time to Degree in Italian Universities Around the Economic Crisis.
+Working paper 16/17 Department of Economics and Statistics, University of Turin